akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Then we must arrange a day to meet this boy.”

 “Well, he’s waiting outside.
-The King sent him to see me home safely. ”
+The King sent him to see me home safely.”

 Harold looked toward the door, amazed, then back at her.
 His eyes were red and tired, but something in them had sharpened.